httpwg/http-extensions/draft-ietf-httpbis-priority.md

 the HTTP/2 priority tree.
 Extensible priorities does not use stream dependencies, which mitigates this vulnerability.

-TBD: depending on the outcome of reprioritization discussions, following paragraphs may change or be removed.

 {{HTTP2}}, Section 5.3.4 describes a scenario where closure of streams in the priority tree could cause suboptimal prioritization.
 To avoid this, {{HTTP2}}
 states that "an endpoint SHOULD retain stream prioritization state for a period